replayio/recordings-cli/README.md

 const interface = require("@recordreplay/recordings-cli");
 ```

 The interface includes the following members.
-Options objects can include `directory` and `server` properties which behave as `--directory` and `--server` arguments to the CLI tool, and a `verbose` property which can be set to log the same output as the CLI tool.
+Options objects can include `directory`, `server`, and `apiKey` properties which behave the same as `--directory`, `--server`, and `--api-key` arguments to the CLI tool, and a `verbose` property which can be set to log the same output as the CLI tool.
 Any of these properties or the options object themselves can be omitted to use default values.

 ### listAllRecordings(opts)